SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 *Contributions are welcome and encouraged!*

-First and foremost, please review and abide by [our code of conduct](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/CODE_OF_CONDUCT.md).
+Please review and abide by [our code of conduct](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/CODE_OF_CONDUCT.md).

-You should have a good understanding of how [Jekyll](http://jekyllrb.com) and [GitHub-Pages](https://pages.github.com) work — or be willing to learn. :smile: We are happy to help you with any questions, just ask!
+You should have a good understanding of how [Jekyll](http://jekyllrb.com) and [GitHub-Pages](https://pages.github.com) work — or be willing to learn. :smile: We are happy to help you with any questions, just ask.

 **Suggestions:** Have something you want to share in the newsletter?
 Please find [the current issue notes](https://github.com/SwiftWeekly/swiftweekly.github.io/issues?q=is%3Aissue+is%3Aopen+label%3A%22current+issue%22) and add a comment.
 Or you can [open an issue][issueLink] or [submit a pull request][prLink] to the [current draft](https://github.com/SwiftWeekly/swiftweekly.github.io/tree/master/_drafts) with a link and description.